 Great!
 Is there a specific way to use it for acne?

 - Follow your dermatologist’s instructions.

 - If you are on other medication, talk to your physician to adjust your dosage accordingly.

 - Doxycycline cannot be purchased over the counter.
 It needs a prescription.

 - It is always short-term and should be used for the period recommended by your doctor.
 Extend its use only if your doctor suggests you do.

-- It does not stop the formation of the comedo or the oil plug in the pore and needs to be followed up with topical applications.
+- It does not stop the formation of the comedo in the pore and should be combined with topical retinoids and/or benzoyl peroxide.

 Can everyone take doxycycline or is it contraindicated for certain people?
 Find out in the next section.